Congratulations on your decision to start a dog grooming business!

 • Occupancy Permit

 If you are working in a salon or your home, get general liability insurance to protect yourself from a dog bite or pet parent slipping.
+If you run a mobile grooming business, you will most likely need to add a policy to your personal auto insurance since most don’t include commercial activity.

 • Grooming tables